Get ready to put the pedal to the metal as we check out the best Need for Speed games of the year!

-Need For Speed: Shift kicks off this list of the best Need For Speed games of 2022.
+Need For Speed: Shift kicks off this list of the best Need For Speed games.
 It feels more like an arcade racer than any of the other games in the series and takes place on racing tracks instead of through the streets like some of the earlier NFS games.

 While I love the feel of the cars and the tracks on offer, it’s a little tame compared to the grimy vibes of the Underground series and a little safe in comparison.